ritza-co/replit-docs-2/docs/hosting/embedding-repls.md

 ---
-sidebar_position: 4
+sidebar_position: 7
 ---

-# Embedding repls
+# Embedding Repls

 In this guide, we'll show you how to embed a repl on another platform using an `<iframe>`.
 We'll provide you with a set of query parameters you can use to render different previews of the same repl, and give you information on editing an embedded repl.